kg-construct/rml-core/R2RML-core/termMap.md

 that has exactly one `rml:constant` property.

-The [constant valued term map]() is the [RDF term]() that is the value of its `rr:constant` property.
+The [constant valued term map]() is the [RDF term]() that is the value of its `rml:constant` property.

 If the [constant-valued term map]() is a [subject map](), [predicate map]() or [graph map](), then its constant value MUST be an IRI.